trxe/notes-blog/content/syntax/1-introduction.md

 The dominant model of syntax is **Generative Grammar** (by Chomsky et al.).
 There are 2 approaches:
 -  Principles and Parameters
+   -  Principles constitute language universals
+   -  Parameters constitute language variation
+      -  Subconsciously set parameters  by listening to the language
+      -  We have not come up with many examples of params.
 -  Minimalism (more recent)

+Language cannot exist independently of the human mind.
+Syntax is the study of our capacity of building/decoding phrases/sentences.

+## An example

+- Who did Sally take the largest photo of?
+  - Ben
+  - #Sally took the largest photo of Ben
+  - These two statements are NOT EQUIVALENT!!!

+The fragment answer is valid, but the full answer is semantically not equivalent!!
+This is a quirk of English-speaking human brains.

 ## Generative Grammar